dividab/graphql-norm/README.md

 #### Return value

 This function returns an object which is the merged normalized map.
-It has the same structure as the passed in maps but the keys/values from both of them.
+It has the same structure as the passed in objects but the keys/values from both of them.

 ## Related packages